MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 > [!Note]
 > To test AutoPilot, you can manually register Autopilot devices in Intune.
 You can do this several different ways, see [Manually register devices with Windows Autopilot](/autopilot/add-devices).

-## Step 3: Create a device group for the Teams Rooms consoles
+## Step 3: Create a group for the Teams Rooms consoles

 To create a Teams Rooms on Windows consoles device group, see [Create a device group](/autopilot/tutorial/self-deploying/self-deploying-device-group).